 Balance New Zealand recognises the importance of supporting the next generation of journalists.

-To help graduates enter the industry, Balance New Zealand will establish internship pathways within state broadcasting organisations.
-These programmes will provide postgraduate students in journalism, communications, and related fields with practical workplace experience.
+To help graduates enter the industry, Balance New Zealand will establish internship pathways within funded broadcasting organisations.
+These programmes will provide postgraduate students in journalism, communications, and related fields with practical workplace experience, with priority given to regional and community reporting, where the skills shortage is most acute.

-Balance New Zealand believes that publicly funded broadcasting should serve the interests of all New Zealanders.
+Balance New Zealand believes that partially publicly funded broadcasting should serve the interests of all New Zealanders.

 By promoting balanced journalism, strengthening financial accountability, and supporting the development of future journalists, this policy aims to ensure that state broadcasting remains trusted, sustainable, and representative of the communities it serves.